MorganHannahRoss/MorganHannahRoss/README.md

-# Welcome to Morgan Ross's GitHub Portfolio
+# Welcome to Morgan Ross's GitHub

 Hello!
 I'm Morgan Ross, a passionate developer with over 15 years of diverse industry experience, ranging from insurance to telecommunications and hospitality.
 My enthusiasm lies in leveraging technology to solve real-world problems and continuous professional development.
 This portfolio showcases my technical skills, personal projects, and contributions to group projects, demonstrating my capability in full-stack web development.